AudioBible/KJV/README.md

 [![children-are-too-young-intent-to-sell](images/children-are-too-young-intent-to-sell.png)](https://www.youtube.com/watch?v=Hh6XGGW79qM)

 [Children Under Attack Marketing to Kids is Pedophilia ▶️️](https://www.youtube.com/watch?v=Hh6XGGW79qM)

+## NO OFFENSE BUT WE ARE IN TROUBLE AND THE TRUTH MUST BE SEEN AND HEARD!

 ## SILENCE IS BETRAYAL!
 TRUTH IS HERE NOW!
 YOU CAN'T ESCAPE IT!
 LEARN IT!